 Podcasts

 A podcast is an audio recording that can be created individually or collaboratively.
-Its length typically ranges from 2 to 60 minutes, and it can be easily adapted to address different educational objectives.
+Its duration typically ranges from 2 to 60 minutes and can be easily adapted to address different educational objectives.

 Types of podcasts include: